yannis/discoteca-demo/README.md

 }
 ```

-To retrive our artists, we will need an adapter:
+To retrieve our artists, we will need an adapter:

-An adapter is an object that receives requests from a store and translates them into the appropriate action to take against your persistence layer.
+An **adapter** is an object that receives requests from a store and translates them into the appropriate action to take against your persistence layer.

 To exploit our active_model_serializer API, we will use an adapter from ember-data.

+### What is ember-data?

 - ORM-like library for ember.js
+- agnostic to the underlying persistence mechanism
 - uses Promises
 - manage loading and saving records

-At this time ember-data is still beta (v1.0.0-beta.17) but v1 is planned to be released early june.
+At this time ember-data is still beta (v1.0.0-beta.18) but v1 is planned to be released early june.

-So ember-cli is a cli for ember:
-  - it provides a series of generators: `ember help generate`

 So let's generate an adapter for our application:

-`ember g adapter application`
+`$ ember g adapter application`

 By default it uses the DS.RESTAdapter.
 Since we've built our api with active_model_serializers, we have to tell ember-data to use its built-in [DS.ActiveModelAdapter](http://emberjs.com/api/data/classes/DS.ActiveModelAdapter.html).